gdm413229/swwmgz_m/readme.txt

 2.2.3.
 Ghost Artifact

 Invisibility, basically.
-Have fun distracting enemies with it.
+Have fun distracting enemies with it as they fruitlessly try to attack literally nothing at the last spot they heard you.

 2.2.4.
 Ragekit

 It makes you angry, and also stronger and faster, but especially angry.
+Eight times the melee damage, two times the fast, four times the damage resistance... but boy are you going to scream.

 2.2.5.
 Gravity Suppressor